electronstudio/python_book/docs/_sources/chapters/chase.rst.txt

 .. topic:: Advanced

-   When the `score` reaches 10, show a message on the screen to congratulate the player
+   When the `score` reaches 10, show a message on the screen to congratulate the player.

 Timer